About Trees in the California Redwood Forests

 The California trees people call "redwoods" are actually two distinct species, both of them best described in superlatives.

 Sometimes called simply the "big trees," giant sequoias (sequoiadendron giganteum) grow only in California's Sierra Nevada Mountains toward the state's eastern border.
 The most massive living things, they can reach 280 feet tall and 23 feet across.
-The largest rise a little over 300 feet and spread almost 30 feet across.
-The oldest have been around over 3,000 years
+The largest rise a little more than 300 feet and spread almost 30 feet across.
+The oldest have been around more than 3,000 years

 Redwood forests are so plentiful in California that you'll find almost a dozen parks with "redwood" in their name, along with a national park and quite a few regional ones.
 Any of them will give you a glimpse of the magnificent trees and the forests they grow in, but we think the redwood forests listed below are some of the best places to see them.
 They're listed in geographic order from north to south.

 Best Places to See California's Redwood ForestsWe recommend reading a little bit about the redwood forest before you visit so you can better appreciate it.

 - Prairie Creek Redwoods State Park: Besides the big trees, this redwood forest park is also home to a herd of Roosevelt Elk and a showy rhododendrons blooms in May and June.
 It's located between Crescent City and Eureka.

 - Redwood National Park: Several redwood forest state and national parks are administered jointly, together preserving almost half of the old-growth redwood forests remaining.
 You'll find five visitor centers, four campgrounds and plenty of things to do.
 The Ladybird Johnson Grove, just off US 101 offers a fairly easy, one-mile walk through a redwood forest full of the tall trees.